-The Hamar women also use their adornment as a way of signaling their social and marital status.
+The Hamar women also use their adornment to signal their social and marital status.
 For instance, while unmarried women and young girls wear beautiful beaded necklaces and hair bands, engaged or married women wear at least one solid metal necklace.
-A woman wearing a “burkule”, a necklace made of leather and metal that has a distinctive detail in the front, is the “first wife”.
+A woman wearing a “burkule”, a necklace made of leather and metal with a distinctive detail on the front, is the “first wife.”
 She is the lucky one, life for any Hamar woman is hard, but life as a second and third wife is even harder as they are often more like slaves than wives.
-If a woman wears a burkule and has two more simple necklaces around her neck, it means her husband took 2 more wives.
-A man can marry as many wives as he can afford cattle-wise (as the dowry is paid in cattle) but we rarely see more than 3 wives.
-Elder married women also wear leg “bangles”.
+If a woman wears a burkule and has two more simple necklaces around her neck, her husband took 2 more wives.
+A man can marry as many wives as he can afford cattle-wise (as the dowry is paid in cattle), but we rarely see more than 3 wives.
+Elder married women also wear leg “bangles.”
 Once on, these are never removed.

-The town of Turmi was also interesting as it gave us the opportunity to see not only Omo tribal people in their traditional style but also others that have adopted a more western lifestyle at least in terms of clothing.
+The town of Turmi was also interesting as it allowed us to see not only Omo tribal people in their traditional style but also others that have adopted a more western lifestyle, at least in clothing.
 We had a coffee (a very Ethiopian thing to do) in a small local shop adjacent to the market.
 Coffee in Ethiopia is amazingly good.
-There, we met an attractive young boy sitting in front of a wall painted a deep shade of blue.
-A young man joined in later, wearing his best outfit, namely his soccer jersey (a prized possession as they are all very enthusiastic and informed soccer fans) as well as his watchband proudly displayed below his neck, not to mention the bullets on his belt.
+There, we met a young man wearing his best outfit, namely his soccer jersey (a prized possession as they are all very enthusiastic and informed soccer fans) and his watchband proudly displayed below his neck, not to mention the bullets on his belt.

 But of course, the main event of the day was the bull-leaping ceremony, the “bulla” that we were able to attend.
-This is a ceremony to determine whether a young Hamar male is ready to make the social jump from youth to adult, and is ready for the responsibilities of marriage, raising a family and owning cattle.
+This ceremony determines whether a young Hamar male is ready to make the social jump from youth to adult and is ready for the responsibilities of marriage, raising a family, and owning cattle.
 (I couldn’t help but wonder whether we should have an equivalent test.).
-This event is put on by the young man’s family and is very costly so it does not happen very frequently.
+This event is put on by the young man’s family and is very costly, so it does not happen frequently.
 A young man may have to wait quite a long time before his family can have the resource to have the ceremony (some even get to be in their thirties) especially if the family has many boys.
-As a result, they marry women that are typically younger than they are and will be outlived by their widow by many years.
+As a result, they marry women typically younger than they are and will be outlived by their widows for many years.

 But back to the ceremony, which is a multi-part event.
 There are many important players taking part in this ritual.
-First, there are the women relatives or close family friends of the to-be-initiated boy.
-These women will volunteer to be whipped as a sign of commitment for the young man (and as a result will secure the boy’s loyalty.)
-Then there are young men who are still single but have recently gone through the bull-jumping ceremony.
-These men are called the “max” or “maza” and will be the ones doing the whipping and holding the bulls during the jumping ritual.
-Finally, of course, the initiated young man who will have to leap from one bull to another, until he finally reaches the end of a row of 10 to 15 of them.
+First, there are the women’s relatives or close family friends of the to-be-initiated boy.
+These women will volunteer to be whipped as a sign of commitment to the young man (and, as a result, will secure the boy’s loyalty.)
+Then some young men are still single but have recently gone through the bull-jumping ceremony.
+These men are called the “maz” or “maza” and will be the ones doing the whipping and holding the bulls during the jumping ritual.
+Finally, of course, the initiated young man will have to leap from one bull to another until he finally reaches the end of a row of 10 to 15.
 He has to complete this feat four times in a row without falling off to have the right to become a husband.
-The young man we watched slipped and fell on his first try, but later succeeded, thankfully.
+The young man we watched slipped and fell on his first try but later succeeded, thankfully.

-The women come highly decorated, their hair and bodies totally covered with grease (to either help with the scaring or with the pain depending on whom you ask).
+The women come highly decorated, their hair and bodies covered with grease (to either help with the scaring or the pain, depending on whom you ask).
 For this occasion, they wear some clothing on their upper body to prevent their breasts from being injured.
 At the beginning of the ceremony, after much drinking of sorghum beer and wine, women sing and dance in circles while blowing their trumpets and whistles.
-The maz, decorated with feathers, necklaces, and bracelets approach the area carrying long thin flexible branches, which will be used as whips.
-The maz choose their whips so that they cause the least amount of pain possible and leave a clean mark.
-At some point, one of the girls gets in front of the maz and sings the praise of the initiated, declaring her love for him and also her desire to be marked by the whips of the maz.
+The maza, decorated with feathers, necklaces, and bracelets approach the area carrying long thin, flexible branches, which will be used as whips.
+The maza choose their whips so that they cause the least amount of pain possible and leave a clean mark.
+At some point, one of the girls gets in front of a maz and sings the praise of the initiated, declaring her love for him and her desire to be marked by the whips of the maz.
 Eventually, the maz reluctantly concedes to the continuous demands of the girls.
-With careful aim, the maz strikes the girls so that the end of the whip hits her on the back.
-The rest of the women are sitting and watching with some anxiety, as they will go next.
+With careful aim, the maz strikes the girl so that the end of the whip hits her on the back.
+The rest of the women are sitting and watching with some anxiety as they will go next.
 The whole spectacle is highly disturbing to watch.
-We were told that the whipping of the women during a “bulla”ceremony is one of the “harmful traditional practices” that the Ethiopian government is trying to ban.
-But again, changing a practice that has been so central to a culture is a slow process, and women are apparently resisting such a ban that would prevent them from showing their courage and commitment to a young man related to them.
+We were told that whipping women during a “bulla”ceremony is one of the “harmful traditional practices” the Ethiopian government is trying to ban.
+But again, changing a practice that has been so central to a culture is a slow process, and women are resisting such a ban that would prevent them from showing their courage and commitment to a young man related to them.

-Once the “whipping” ceremony is over, the maz take part in the ritual of painting their faces as leopards in red and white with spots while the women start assembling the herd of oxen.
-The herd is then brought into a clear land, the women circling it, screaming and shouting.
-The maz then head for the animals and with great skill, they gather them side by side until a line is formed.
-The naked young man has to jump up and then run over the backs of the oxen, which are held in place by the maz.
-I am not sure whether anyone ever fails the bull-jumping test, but the young boy we saw looked quite anxious before starting.
+Once the “whipping” ceremony is over, the maza take part in the ritual of painting their faces as leopards in red and white with spots while the women start assembling the herd of oxen.
+The herd is brought into a clear land, the women circling it, screaming and shouting.
+The maza then head for the animals, gathering them side by side with great skill until a line is formed.
+The naked young man has to jump up and then run over the backs of the oxen, which are held in place by the maza.
+I am unsure whether anyone ever fails the bull-jumping test, but the young boy we saw looked anxious before starting.

 When the event was over, the whole crowd moved on, probably to continue the celebration elsewhere.
-We went back to our vehicle, discovering that its mirrors had been of great interest to the local women, providing an opportunity for one last shot.
-Then we were on the road to start our long way back; first to the camp, and then eventually back home (after a little more exploring in northern Ethiopia).
+We returned to our vehicle, discovering that its mirrors had greatly interested the local women, providing an opportunity for one last shot.
+Then we were on the road to start our long way back, first to the camp and then eventually back home (after a little more exploring in northern Ethiopia).